Medroxyprogesterone acetate: History

+Meningioma risk

+In 2024, a French study published in The BMJ found that prolonged use of Medroxyprogesterone acetate (longer than a year) was linked to a 5.6 fold increased risk of the patient developing an intracranial meningioma that would require surgery.
+Court filings revealed that Pfizer became aware of the meningioma risk in 2023, leading them to request the FDA to add a warning in 2024.
+However, some lawyers have claimed Pfizer knew of the risks in 2015.
+The request was denied by the FDA, who claimed the studies didn't clearly support the warning, but the label was later accepted in June 2025 following a resubmission by Pfizer.
+The MHRA updated patient guidance in the UK in 2024, in collaboration with Pfizer.

+In 2025 a class action lawsuit was brought against Pfizer in America on behalf of women who had developed meningiomas after taking the drug for an extended period.
+Over 1300 women were included when the filing was submitted, expanding to over 3400 women by April 2026.
+UK lawyers have confirmed they are also seeking to submit a class action lawsuit again Pfizer, with one law firm confirming in April 2026 that they were investigating 250 cases.

 Society and culture

 Generic names

 Medroxyprogesterone acetate is the generic name of the drug and its INN, USAN, BAN, and JAN, while medrossiprogesterone is the DCIT and médroxyprogestérone the DCF of its free alcohol form.
 It is also known as 6α-methyl-17α-acetoxyprogesterone (MAP) or 6α-methyl-17α-hydroxyprogesterone acetate.

 Brand names

 MPA is marketed under a large number of brand names throughout the world.
 Its most major brand names are Provera as oral tablets and Depo-Provera as an aqueous suspension for intramuscular injection.
 A formulation of MPA as an aqueous suspension for subcutaneous injection is also available in the United States under the brand name Depo-SubQ Provera 104.
 Other brand names of MPA formulated alone include Farlutal and Sayana for clinical use and Depo-Promone, Perlutex, Promone-E, and Veramix for veterinary use.
 In addition to single-drug formulations, MPA is marketed in combination with the estrogens CEEs, estradiol, and estradiol valerate.
 Brand names of MPA in combination with CEEs as oral tablets in different countries include Prempro, Premphase, Premique, Premia, and Premelle.
 Brand names of MPA in combination with estradiol as oral tablets include Indivina and Tridestra.